talorlik/ldap-2fa-on-k8s/application/PRD-DOMAIN.md

 ```

 After this, `aws_acm_certificate_validation.talo_ldap.certificate_arn` is the
-“ready” cert ARN for ALB.
+"ready" cert ARN for ALB.

----

 ## 5. Terraform outputs: `acm_cert_arn` and `domain_name`